Seed Starting 101

-As a community leader in plant based knowledge and education, BRIT and the Fort Worth Botanic Garden are pleased to partner with experts in the fields of botany, biodiversity, conservation, sustainability and education to provide the public with opportunities to deepen their knowledge of the plant world through a variety of classes and workshops.
+As a community leader in plant based knowledge and education, BRIT and the Fort Worth Botanic Garden are pleased to partner with experts in the fields of horticulture and gardening to provide the public with opportunities to expand their knowledge of the plant world through a variety of classes and workshops.

-These half and full day classes and workshops will take place both on the BRIT campus, 1700 University Drive, Fort Worth, TX 76107, and in the field.
+These half and full day classes and workshops will take place on the BRIT campus, at the Fort Worth Botanic Garden, and in the field.
 Please check the individual event announcements for further details.